Nonprofit worker researching emergency funding options on a laptop at a community office

 Key Takeaway: The NASW Foundation alone disbursed over $1.2 million in hardship awards between 2020 and 2023.
 Sector-specific grants require no repayment — nonprofit workers in social services, healthcare, and education should check professional association websites before taking on any debt.

-Which Federal and State Programs Are Emergency Funding Nonprofit Workers Qualify For?
+Which Federal and State Programs Do Emergency Funding Nonprofit Workers Qualify For?

-Federal programs represent some of the fastest and most accessible emergency funding nonprofit workers can tap — yet they are chronically underutilized because many workers assume these are only for unemployed or unhoused individuals.
+Federal programs represent some of the fastest and most accessible emergency funding nonprofit workers can tap, yet they are chronically underutilized because many workers assume these resources are reserved for unemployed or unhoused individuals.
+That assumption is wrong and expensive.

 LIHEAP and Utility Assistance